 Judah’s Wickedness and Coming Judgment

-After introducing the book as a “burden” which he received from God, Habakkuk cries out in 1:2–4 that Judah is full of violence and perverted justice.
+After introducing the book as a “burden” which he received from God, Habakkuk cries out in Habakkuk 1:2–4 that Judah is full of violence and perverted justice.
 For example, verse 4: “So the law is slacked and justice never goes forth.
 For the wicked surround the righteous, so justice goes forth perverted.”
 Amos had warned the northern kingdom that injustice would bring judgment, and in 722 BC Assyria swept the northern kingdom away.
 Now here is the southern kingdom of Judah, 130 years later, guilty of the same offenses.
 They had not learned anything.

-So in 1:5–11 God foretells what he intends to do.
+So in Habakkuk 1:5–11 God foretells what he intends to do.
 Verse 6: “For lo, I am rousing the Chaldeans, that bitter and hasty nation, who march through the breadth of the earth, to seize habitations not their own.”
 God is in control of the nations.
 He swings them like a sword to chastise his people.
 The Chaldeans will come against Judah as God’s rod of correction.
 But verse 12 expresses the confidence Habakkuk has that God will not utterly destroy his people.
 “Art thou not from everlasting, O Lord my God, my Holy One?
 We shall not die.
 O Lord, thou hast ordained them as a judgment; and thou, O Rock, hast established them for chastisement.”
 God is rousing the Chaldeans against his people, but it is not for annihilation but for correction and chastisement.

 The Chaldeans’ Wickedness and Coming Judgment

-In chapter 1, then, Habakkuk protests first against the violence and injustice of his countrymen in Judah (1:1–4), and then against the violence and injustice of the Chaldeans whom God is sending to punish Judah.
-Now, in chapter 2 Habakkuk takes his stand to await the divine response to his protests.
-In 2:2, 3, the Lord answers him in a vision.
+In chapter 1, then, Habakkuk protests first against the violence and injustice of his countrymen in Judah (Habakkuk 1:1–4), and then against the violence and injustice of the Chaldeans whom God is sending to punish Judah.
+Now, in chapter 2, Habakkuk takes his stand to await the divine response to his protests.
+In Habakkuk 2:2, 3, the Lord answers him in a vision.
 We are not told what he saw.
 But I assume that the rest of what Habakkuk says about the future of Judah and the Chaldeans is based on the assurance received in that vision.
 The word regarding Judah in verse 4 is this (following the NASB instead of the RSV’s unnecessary conjecture): “Behold, as for the proud one, his soul is not right within him; but the righteous will live by his faith.”
 There is hope for those who will hold firm their trust in God as the calamity comes.

 But the word regarding the Chaldeans in 2:6–19 is a five-fold woe.
 Verse 6: “Woe to him who heaps up what is not his own.”
 Verse 9: “Woe to him who gets evil gain for his house, to set his nest on high.”
 Verse 12: “Woe to him who builds a town with blood.”
 Verse 15: “Woe to him who makes his neighbors drink up the cup of his wrath.”
 Verse 19: “Woe to him who says to a wooden thing, Awake; and to a dumb stone, Arise!”

 In other words, the great power of the Chaldeans will, in the end, come to naught.
 The nations weary themselves in vain to fill the earth with their fame and power.
 Why?
-Because (as 2:14 says), “The earth will be filled with the knowledge of the glory of the Lord, as the waters covers the sea.”
+Because, as Habakkuk 2:14 says, “The earth will be filled with the knowledge of the glory of the Lord, as the waters covers the sea.”
 Habakkuk need not fear that a rebellious nation will have the last say.
 The earth is the Lord’s, and he will fill it with his glory.
 The chapter closes with these awesome words in verse 20: “The Lord is in his holy temple; let all the earth keep silence before him.”
 Let all the nations be still and know that he is God.
 His glory will fill the earth, not the glory of the Chaldeans.

 Habakkuk’s Song of Praise and Faith